scientific-python/cookie/README.md

 3. [poetry][]: An all-in-one solution to pure Python projects.
 Replaces setuptools, venv/pipenv, pip, wheel, and twine.
 Higher learning curve, but is all-in-one.
 Makes some bad default assumptions for libraries.
-4. [flit][]: A modern, lightweight build system for pure Python projects.
+4. [flit][]: A modern, lightweight [PEP 621][] build system for pure Python projects.
 Replaces setuptools, no MANIFEST.in, setup.py, or setup.cfg.
 Low learning curve.
-5. [flit621][flit]: Flit, but with [PEP 621][] style configuration (hidden feature).
 6. [pdm][]: A modern, less opinionated all-in-one solution to pure Python projects supporting standards.
 Replaces setuptools, venv/pipenv, pip, wheel, and twine.
 Supports [PEP 621][], and also the unaccepted [PEP 582][].